guiwitz/training-MIC20200319/presentation-main.md

 1. Don’t use a loop when a vectorized alternative exists (see the previous slide).
 2. Don't increase the size of your objects, e.g. using `cbind`, `rbind`, during the loop!
 Instead, pre-allocate memory by predefining an object to hold the result.

+Example of an inefficient loop: at every iteration of the loop, `myRes` increases in size because a new element is added to this vector.

 ```r
 nNum = 1e4